-MEPs have adopted legislation enabling the European Investment Bank to lend an additional €5.3 billion to projects outside the EU.
+MEPs will vote Thursday on legislation enabling the European Investment Bank to lend an additional €5.3 billion to projects outside the EU.

 Other key changes: